THE

 section 24 of this Act.

-information received on oath or solemn affirmation laid by any person who, in
+from information received on oath or solemn affirmation laid by any person who,

-the opinion of the Court, is acting in the interest of the child that there are
+in the opinion of the Court, is acting in the interest of the child that there

-reasons to believe that a child is destitute and neglected child, the Court may
+are reasons to believe that a child is destitute and neglected child, the Court

 (2) The